edumserrano/dotnet-sdk-extensions/README.md

 ## Documentation and Guides

-For documentation about the extensions and guides availables go [here](/docs/docs-main.md).
+For documentation about the available extensions go [here](/docs/docs-main.md).

+For the .NET SDK guides available go [here](/docs/guides-main.md).

 ## GitHub Workflows